CuriousCaliBoi/pepper/README.md

 If you're in the remote server, vscode should be able to port forward the correct port to your local machine automatically.

 **Note:** Press Ctrl+C to stop all services.

+## Acknowledgement
+This work is done with the [Agentica](https://agentica-project.com/index.html) Team as part of [Berkeley Sky Computing Lab](https://sky.cs.berkeley.edu/).